-According to the Florida Department of Health, the center is licensed as a pharmacy.
-According to the Florida Agency for Healthcare Administration, the facility is also licensed as a nursing home.
-The type of license is important to understanding the rules and laws that apply to it.
+According to the Florida Department of Health, the center is licensed as a pharmacy and according to the Florida Agency for Healthcare Administration, the facility is also licensed as a nursing home.
+The type of license is important for understanding the rules and injury law that applies.
 Different facilities have different rules and different requirements under the law.

 In just the two years since it was licensed, the Agency for Healthcare Administration notes several prior complaints and citations against this facility.
-For example, a 2016 investigative report noted that the facility had as much as an 8% medication error rate during their observation.
+For example, a 2016 investigative report noted that the facility had as much as an 8% rate in medication errors during their observation.

-According to a 2016 report from the Agency for Healthcare Administration, the facility failed to maintain the emergency generator to manufacturer and code requirements.
-This deficient practice affects 7 of 7 smoke compartments and all occupants in these areas.
-Further, the findings stated that the facility was not able to produce any written documentation to substantiate the emergency generator, which is a temporary generator, had been replaced nor had plans for a permanent generator installation been submitted as required by the letter from Office of Plans and Construction.
+According to another 2016 report from the Agency for Healthcare Administration, the facility failed to maintain the emergency generator to manufacturer and code requirements.
+This deficient practice affected 7 of the 7 smoke compartments and every elderly person in these areas.
+Further, the findings stated that the facility was not able to produce any written documentation to substantiate that the emergency generator, which was a temporary generator, had been replaced nor had plans for a permanent generator installation.

 In March of 2017, the facility was cited for additional violations of Florida law, according to an investigative report.

-Under both Florida's Wrongful Death Act and Florida's Nursing Home laws, a victim or his/her Estate has two years from the date of the incident to file a lawsuit against all parties who may be responsible for the injuries or death of the resident.
-Under Florida's nursing home law, any action for damages must be commenced within
+Under both Florida's Wrongful Death Act and Florida's Nursing Home laws, a victim or his or her Estate has two years from the date of the elder abuse to file a claim against all parties who may be responsible for the injuries or death of the resident.
+Under Florida's nursing home law, any action for damages must be started within:

-- Two years from the time the incident giving rise to the action occurred or
+- Two years from the time the incident giving rise to the legal action occurred or

-It is heartbreaking that these frail and elderly residents had to endure pain and suffering over the past few days following Hurricane Irma.
-If you are interested, please feel free to contact our office today to discuss a potential claim with a nursing home lawyer.
-If you had a family member staying at The Rehabilitation Center at Hollywood Hills, please feel free to call 305.416.9805 or submit your question online for a free consultation.
-Our Miami-based attorney will investigate the case, fight to get answers as to what happened, and if merited, file a personal injury or wrongful death claim.
+It is heartbreaking that these elderly residents had to endure pain and suffering over the days following Hurricane Irma.
+For cases involving nursing home abuse please feel free to contact our office today to discuss a potential claim with our nursing home abuse lawyer.
+If you have a family member that has been abused while staying in a nursing home, please feel free to call 305.416.9805 or submit your question online for a free consultation.
+Our Miami-based negligence attorney will investigate the personal injury cases, fight to get answers and if merited, file a personal injury or wrongful death claim.